jsalsman/EduChat/README.md

 ## Credits

-- Original implementation by Jim Salsman, March 2025
+- Implementation by Jim Salsman, March 2025
 - Inspired by [Tonga et al. (2024)](https://arxiv.org/abs/2411.03495)

 ## Contributing

-Feel free to fork this template and customize it for your own educational purposes!
+Feel free to fork this repo and customize it for your own educational purposes!